CesiumGS/cesium/CONTRIBUTING.md

 * Minimum amount of sample code (and data) that can be copy and pasted into [Sandcastle](https://cesiumjs.org/Cesium/Apps/Sandcastle/index.html) to reproduce the issue.
 For example, see [#2657](https://github.com/AnalyticalGraphicsInc/cesium/issues/2657).
 * Screenshot or animated .gif if appropriate (try [LICEcap](http://www.cockos.com/licecap/)).
 For example, see [#3153](https://github.com/AnalyticalGraphicsInc/cesium/issues/3153).
 Screenshots are particularly useful for exceptions and rendering artifacts.
 * Link to the thread if this was discussed on the Cesium forum or elsewhere.
 For example, see [#3045](https://github.com/AnalyticalGraphicsInc/cesium/issues/3045).
 * Your operating system and version, browser and version, and video card.
 Are they all up-to-date?
-Is the issue specific to one of these?
+Is the issue specific to one of them?
 * The version of Cesium.
-Did this use to work in a previous version?
+Did this work in a previous version?
-* Any ideas you have for how to fix or workaround the issue.
+* Ideas for how to fix or workaround the issue.
 Also mention if you are willing to help fix it.
-If so, the Cesium team can often provide guidance and it may get fixed more quickly with your help.
+If so, the Cesium team can often provide guidance and the issue may get fixed more quickly with your help.

 # Getting Started Contributing Code and Documentation